-Marriott currently has a “buy points” promo with a nice bonus… but even a nice bonus doesn’t mean that it’s a good price.
-We rarely recommend buying points, because the prices don’t often make it worthwhile (even with the frequent bonuses).
+Marriott currently has a “buy points” promo with a nice 55% bonus… but even a nice bonus doesn’t mean that it’s a good price.
+Flytrippers rarely recommends buying points, because the prices don’t often make it worthwhile (even with the frequent bonuses).

 But in all cases, these “buy points” promos are a good reminder of the importance of always doing the math for everything related to travel rewards.
 We say it often, but it’s because it really is the key!

 First, the promo is offering a 55% bonus for Marriott Elite members (you get Elite status automatically just by having the Marriott Bonvoy American Express Card) but it is a 50% bonus for everyone else.

 Here are the highlights of the current promo to buy Marriott points: